Photograph by Heulwen Hudson

 Hello.

 My practice centres on creating fictional narratives through combinations of images & text.
 The work is usually publicly funded, site specific & often involves conducting practical workshops with members of the community where the work is set.
-Outcomes are physical exhibitions, printed zines & digital media.
+Outcomes are printed publications, digital media and occasionally physical exhibitions.

 You are very welcome to contact me to discuss a potential commission or collaboration.